Skip to main content

 A list of the presenters for the webinar in question.

-These elements can all be toggled on and off to your preference.
 Follow these steps to toggle them:

 3. Make sure to click ‘Save changes’ on the top right

-Editing the ‘About this event’ section
+Editing the ‘About’ section

 1. Make sure the box next to ‘Show event description’ is checked